hianson/Loocatr-frontend/README.md

 ### Synopsis
 Our number 1 priority is your number 2

 The loocatr is a mobile interface for users to find the nearest bathroom while on the go using the Yelp API.
-The app provides ratings, reviews, pictures, and accessiblity information allowing the user to find a bathroom that fits their needs.
+The app provides ratings, reviews, pictures, and accessibility information allowing the user to find a bathroom that fits their needs.

 ## Inspiration

-loocatr was inspired by the fact that I always have to use the restroom, and especially in big cities where I have a hard time finding one open to the plublic that is clean.
-The loocatr is also a way for people with chronic illness like crohns to feel a little less constrained and help them move through the city without the fear of not being near a bathroom they can use.
+Loocatr was created for users who need to use the restroom often, especially in big cities where clean public restrooms are difficult to find.
+Loocatr is also a way for people with illnesses such as Crohn's disease to feel a little less constrained, and to help them move through the city without the fear of not being near a bathroom they can use.

 ## Tech Stack